 Need help?
 Email the Webmaster

 The Pathology/Histotechnology Laboratory (PHL) provides comprehensive research support for animal health monitoring, biomarker discovery/validation, drug development, genomics, and proteomics for NIH and other government scientists on a cost recovered basis.
-The lab is currently organized as two process groups within the Laboratory Animal Sciences Program (LASP) of the Frederick National Laboratory.
+PHL is currently organized as multiple process groups within the Laboratory Animal Sciences Program (LASP) of the Frederick National Laboratory for Cancer Research.

 The Veterinary Pathology Section (VPS) offers integrated pathology services including consult/design of necropsy protocols, phenotyping of genetically engineered mice (GEM), immunopathology, anatomic pathology, toxicological pathology, and specimen classification/selection for tissue microarray construction or laser micro dissection (LCM).
-The Histotechnology Laboratory (HL) offers complimentary support including: animal necropsy; hematology and clinical chemistry; tissue trim, processing and embedding, tissue micro array (TMAs) construction and testing; microtomy and cryotomy; histological staining; molecular histology including enzyme stains, immunohistochemistry (IHC) in situ hybridization (ISH); and “goal appropriate” target enrichment workflows from frozen/fixed animal and human tissues, paraffin and OCT tissue blocks, paraffin block cores, and precut glass or plastic membrane slides including yield and quality DNA, RNA, and protein assessments.
+The Histotechnology Laboratory (HL) offers complimentary support including: animal necropsy; hematology and clinical chemistry; tissue trim, processing and embedding; tissue micro array (TMA) construction and testing; microtomy and cryotomy; histological staining; molecular histology including enzyme stains, immunohistochemistry (IHC), RNAscope in situ hybridization (ISH); and “goal appropriate” target enrichment workflows from frozen/fixed animal and human tissues, paraffin and OCT tissue blocks, paraffin block cores, and precut glass or plastic membrane slides including yield and quality DNA, RNA, and protein assessments.

-The PHL also supports a wide range of digital imaging options including gross photography and Leica-Aperio bright field and fluorescent digital whole-slide imaging (WSI).
-An associated Leica ESlide database allows for digital slide conferencing via secure WebEx and/or integrated image analyses utilizing the Leica Aperio Genie Toolbox software.
-The PHL also has a bank of control reagents and tissues that are available for collaborative research.
+The PHL also supports a range of digital imaging options including gross photography and Leica-Aperio bright field and fluorescent digital whole-slide imaging (WSI).
+An associated Leica ESlide database facilitates digital slide conferencing via secure WebEx and integrated image analyses utilizing the Leica Aperio Genie Toolbox software, or Indica Labs Halo.
+The PHL also has a bank of control reagents available for collaborative research.

 Blanket/annual budget request.
-Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process termed a blanket/annual budget approval request that changes the level of review and approval from individual work requests to that of the core-specific budget for the parent study/project.
-This eliminates the need to submit a new request for each new sample submission.
+Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually it utilizes an option within the NAS request submission process that changes the level of review and approval from individual work requests to an annual budget for each which eliminates the need to submit a new request for each new sample submission.
 Once established, requestors are free to submit work via the established core-specific sample submission process including same-day provided that the funding source has not changed.

 IMPORTANT NOTE: NCI Requesters seeking supplemental funding via the NCI-F Office of the Director Research Support (ODRS) Program, CCR, or CCR Office of Scientific Technology Research (OSTR) may not request this via a blanket budget request.
 Instead please submit a separate “ad hoc” NAS request as these follow a scope specific approval process.